-The eighth-generation home video console, Xbox one is a major part of various gamer’s lives.
-After the success of Xbox 360, Microsoft announced a successor device and named it “Xbox one” the – all in one entertainment system.
+The eighth-generation home video console, Xbox one is a major part of various gamers’ lives.
+After the success of Xbox 360, Microsoft announced a successor device and named it “Xbox one” the – one entertainment system.

-However, like any other gaming console, the Xbox One also has some error issues.
-A lot of the Xbox one users have reportedly complained about facing problems while trying to update the installed apps.
+However, the Xbox One also has some error issues like any other gaming console.
+Many Xbox one users have reportedly complained about facing problems while trying to update the installed apps.
 It is said that the update comes to a halt and display the Error code 0x8B0500B6.
 To get rid of this error, we have brought nine quick and easy troubleshooting tips for you to try.

 - Troubleshoot Guide for Xbox One update error code 0x8B0500B6

 - Remove and Re-add your Xbox live account to your console